microsoft/vcpkg/.github/ISSUE_TEMPLATE/request-a-new-port.md

 name: Request a new port
 about: Request a new port/library that vcpkg should support
 title: "[New Port Request] <library name here>"
-labels: new port request - consider making a PR!
+labels: new port request - consider making a PR!, good first issue
 assignees: ''

 ---